microsoft/vasim/examples/cassandra/README.md

 ## Information

-This demo contains several files:
+This demo contains several code files:

 - DemoCommons.py: Utility functions related to getting information about the running container(s)
 - InMemoryLive.py: This is similar to `InMemorySimulator.py` except that it works on live data as it comes in, not a full trace.